 Employment Discrimination in Florida

-The Williams Institute recently published a report which estimates approximately 328,000 LGBT Floridian employees are vulnerable to discrimination.
+The Williams Institute recently published a report which estimates approximately 328,000 LGBTQ Floridian employees are vulnerable to discrimination.
 The report highlights documented evidence that LGBT people face employment discrimination across the country, including Florida and that adding characteristics to the Florida Civil Rights Act to protect people from discrimination based on their sexual orientation and/or gender identity/expression would have no noticeable impact on the State Commission’s Budget.
 You can read the full report here: Employment Discrimination Based on Sexual Orientation and Gender Identity in Florida

 Human Rights Ordinance